22f3001854/tds-project1-dk/HF_DEPLOYMENT.md

 ## Troubleshooting

-### OpenAI Client Issues
+### AI Pipe Client Issues
 If you see warnings about Pydantic V1 compatibility, this is expected with Python 3.14.
 The app will still work correctly.

 ### LLM Generation Not Working
-- Verify `OPENAI_API_KEY` is set correctly in HF Secrets
+- Verify `AIPIPE_TOKEN` is set correctly in HF Secrets
-- Check the app logs - it should show "✓ OpenAI client initialized successfully"
+- Check the app logs - it should show "✓ AI Pipe client initialized successfully"
-- If the key is invalid, the app will fall back to hardcoded templates
+- If the token is invalid, the app will fall back to hardcoded templates
+- Visit https://aipipe.org to get your token

 ### Missing Environment Variables
 If the app fails to start with "Missing required environment variables", ensure all **Required Secrets** are configured in HF Space settings.